 Johannesburg Complete City Tour

 Trace the history of South Africa with this Johannesburg Complete City Tour.
 You'll visit the Apartheid Museum, Nelson Mandela's house, the financial district, and more.
 Johannesburg Complete City Tour.
-We'll pick you up from your hotel at the...
+We will pick you up from your hotel at the...

 Trace the history of South Africa with this Johannesburg Complete City Tour.
 You'll visit the Apartheid Museum, Nelson Mandela's house, the financial district, and more.